Atelier des Artistes en Exil — a programme supporting and integrating exiled artists in France

 Useful Resources for Artists and Refugees

-The organization’s website contains a large collection of practical information.
-Visitors can find resources on asylum procedures, French migration services, social rights, cultural institutions, and support organizations.
+The organisation’s website contains a large collection of practical information.
+Visitors can find resources on asylum procedures, French migration services, social rights, cultural institutions, and support organisations.
 For many artists, this section becomes an important starting point for understanding how support systems in France work and where to seek assistance in different situations.

 Exhibitions, Projects, and Professional Networks